aragon/hack/docs/ds-layout.md

 ![](/docs/assets/designSystem/guidelines/column-system3.svg)

-Aragon Design system se basa en una estructura para el contenido dividida en 16 columnas separadas entre márgenes horizontales de 16px.
-Sobre esta estructura construiremos nuestros layouts principales.

-### Gutters
+## Gutters

-El padding en el interior de los módulos coincide con el margin exterior, con un total de 16px.
+This is a flexible system that allows for a lot of different combinations.
+The padding inside the modules matches the outer margin, with a total of 16px.
 For closely related content, consider a gutterless grid.
 Apply gutters when content warrants more separation.

 ![](/docs/assets/designSystem/guidelines/gutters.svg)

-### Breakpoint Table
+## Breakpoint Table

-En esta tabla definimos los valores para los diferentes breakpoints
+In this table we define the values for the different breakpoints we target with our responsive design:

 <div class="layouts-table">